KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 * The `VK_KHR_shader_non_semantic_info` extension must be supported and enabled
   * If using the Validation Layers, we attempt to strip it out to allow wider range of users to still use Debug Printf
 * RenderDoc release 1.14 or later
-* When using Debug Printf with a debug callback, it is recommended to disable validation, as the debug level of INFO or DEBUG causes the validation layers to produce many messages unrelated to Debug Printf, making it difficult to find the desired output.

 ### Other References
 Documentation for the GL_EXT_debug_printf extension can be found